Information for Parents

 Schedule:

-Baccalaureate Commemoration: Saturday, June 14 at 4:00 p.m. in Memorial Chapel.
-This is a ceremony that includes senior class speakers, a faculty speaker, an address to seniors from President Harris, and musical performances.
+Baccalaureate Commemoration: Saturday, June 13 at 4:00 p.m. in Memorial Chapel.
+This is a ceremony that includes senior class speakers, a faculty speaker, an address to seniors from President Kiss, and musical performances.
 No tickets are required.

-Commencement Ceremony: Sunday, June 15.
+Commencement Ceremony: Sunday, June 14.
 The ceremony will be held outside, weather permitting, at the Roger Hull Plaza in front of Schaffer Library, with the academic procession at 9:30 a.m. followed by the ceremony at 10:00 a.m.
 There will be unlimited outdoor seating as well as seating under two large tents on either side of the Nott Memorial.
+(Please note: Guests seated in the tented areas should be aware that their view of the graduation ceremony may be limited.)
 No tickets are required.

 After the Recessional, graduating seniors will go to Rugby Field, just west of the Nott Memorial, to say their good-byes to faculty, staff, and classmates.
 Please meet your graduate there.
 This is an ideal opportunity for you to take photographs of students with family members, friends, and their favorite staff and faculty members.